1.3.6. Creating Surface Datasets

 README.testing) file.

-point to where you have exported your CESM inputdata datasets.
+> point to where you have exported your CESM inputdata datasets.

 III.
 Process sequence to create input datasets needed to run CTSM

-1.)
-Create SCRIP grid files (if needed)
+1. Create ESMF MESH grid files (if needed)

-a.)
+a.
 For standard resolutions these files will already be created. (done)

 or other tools) for the general case where you have an unstructured grid, or